ygemici/osz/docs/howto2-debug.md

 ```
 <bochs:3> xp /5bc 0x31000
 [bochs]:
-0x0000000000031000 <bogus+       0>:  T    H    R    D   \2
+0x0000000000031000 <bogus+       0>:  T    A    S    K   \2
 <bochs:4>
 ```

-Here we can see that the page starts with the magic `'THRD'` so identifies as a Thread Control Block.
-The number tells us the thread's priority, in our case `priority queue 2`.
+Here we can see that the page starts with the magic `'TASK'` so identifies as a Task Control Block.
+The number tells us the task's priority, in our case `priority queue 2`.

 Save the first 8 bytes, the actual bitfields of this TCB page is platform specific as it's holding a copy of the CPU state as well.
 Each struct definition can be found in the according platform's directory [src/core/(platform)/tcb.h](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/tcb.h).